As I’m writing this, I realize that title may be confusing.

-I bought every product and service they sold, they gave me a bunch of swag including LinkedIn branded Bose noise cancelling headphones (twice), and I’ve attended and spoken at a number of LinkedIn sponsored events, but the fact of the matter is, LinkedIn is not the be all and end all of attracting Software Developers.
+I bought every product and service they sold.
+They gave me a bunch of swag including LinkedIn branded Bose noise-canceling headphones (twice).
+I’ve attended and spoke at a number of LinkedIn sponsored events, but the fact of the matter is, LinkedIn is not the be-all and end all of attracting Software Developers.

-There is nothing wrong with posting Software Development openings on LinkedIn, but there is a whole ecosystem of other options like GitHub, StackOverflow, AngelList, Reddit, Meetups, etc, that Software Developers pay attention to, and you should consider them.
+There is nothing wrong with posting Software Development openings on LinkedIn, but there is a whole ecosystem of other options like GitHub, StackOverflow, AngelList, Reddit, Meetups, etc., that Software Developers pay attention to.
+You should consider them.

 On top of that, your best resource to attract great Software Developers is right under your nose – your existing team of them.

-Now that you have made a number of deposits into the relationship bank account with your team, it’s perfectly OK (and wildly effective) to make a withdrawal and ask your team to help promote your openings via the networks of their choosing.
+Now that you have made a number of deposits into the relationship bank account with your team, it’s perfectly OK (and wildly effective) to make a withdrawal.
+Ask your team to help promote your openings via the networks of their choosing.

-No Software Developer has ever said “I really hope my manager hires a real loser to join our team”, so by giving your team the opportunity to help influence your hiring, you’d be amazed to see how impactful having a credible source (your Developers, not you) share your job posting is at magnetizing your company to other Developers.
+No Software Developer has ever said, “I really hope my manager hires a real loser to join our team.”
+By giving your team the opportunity to help influence your hiring, you’ll be able to offer job postings that magnetize your company to other Developers.

 Step 5: Take little steps every day to be a great place for Software Developers to work.

-Step 5 is without a doubt the most important step any software related organization can take to attract Software Developers, but it is a long play and requires commitment from the top down.
+Step Five is without a doubt the most important step any software related organization can take to attract Software Developers, but it is a long play and requires commitment from the top down.

-I’m not going to go into a detailed diatribe about why this is important, because it should be obvious.
+I’m not going to go into a detailed diatribe of why this is important because it should be obvious.

 Treat them well and they will reciprocate.